 Interactive learning is essential to our information sciences educational programs.
 Our faculty create a hands-on environment, even with an online course delivery format.

-Each student, whether on-campus or studying from a distance, is assigned a faculty mentor as a guide through their MSIS and/or BSIS journey and beyond.
+Each student, whether on-campus or studying from a distance, is assigned a faculty advisor as a guide through their MSIS and/or BSIS journey and beyond.

 Both on-campus and distance education options offer the convenience of online classes, but our on-campus students enjoy the benefits of many aspects of face-to-face interaction with faculty and students, in-person networking opportunities with IS leaders, research partnerships with UT Libraries and others, as well as campus and Knoxville city events!